 President Barack Obama telephoned his top diplomat Saturday to wish her well, a White House official said.

-The State Department said in a statement that Clinton will continue to work from home in the week ahead and looks forward to returning to the office "soon," the statement said.
+The State Department said Clinton was dehydrated because of the virus, fainted and sustained a concussion.
+She will continue to work from home in the week ahead and looks forward to returning to the office "soon," the statement said.

-The Senate Foreign Relations Committee said it won't hear from Clinton as planned at a Thursday hearing into the attack at the outpost in Benghazi that killed four Americans, including the U.S. ambassador.
+The Senate Foreign Relations Committee said it won't hear from Clinton as planned at a Thursday hearing into the Sept.
+11 attack against a U.S. diplomatic outpost in Benghazi, Libya, that killed four Americans, including the U.S. ambassador.
 The House Foreign Affairs Committee also said Clinton would no longer give scheduled testimony at its hearing Thursday on Libya.

 Senior State Department officials William Burns and Thomas Nides are to take Clinton's place at both hearings.

 Clinton's aides on Saturday informed the Senate committee chairman, Sen. John Kerry, about her health, and the Massachusetts Democrat "insisted that given her condition, she could not and should not appear" as planned, said Kerry spokeswoman Jodi Seth.
 Obama is expected to nominate Kerry to succeed Clinton.